cloudmesh-community/fa18-516-29/project-report/report.md

        vi.
 Do df -h and confirm that the space allocated to the filesystem /dev/xvda1 is increased by 8GB.

-   ## Hive Installation and Configuration in the Hadoop Cluster
+   ## Hive Installation and Configuration in the multi-node Hadoop Cluster

    ### Introduction: